NathanielZee/herox-animepahe-api/readme.md

 COOKIES=     # Optional - for manual cookie management USE_PROXY=false
-PROXIES=     # Optional - comma-separated proxy URLs
+PROXIES=     # Optional - comma-separated proxy URLs REDIS_URL=   # Optional - Redis connection URL for caching (e.g., redis://user:pass@host:port)
 ```

+### Redis Caching

+The API supports Redis caching to improve performance and reduce load on the Animepahe servers.
+When `REDIS_URL` is provided, responses will be cached with the following durations:

+- Queue status: 30 seconds
+- Anime list: 1 hour
+- Anime info: 1 day
+- Play/stream info: 5 hours

+You may edit these values as you see fit.

+If `REDIS_URL` is not provided, the API will still work

 ## API Endpoints